 Date Event April 22, 2020 The Texas GLO issued a "notice of intent to eliminate funding" letter to the City.
-The letter notified the City that it was drafting amendment 7 to the State's action plan, which upon approval by HUD, would eliminate all City funding and transfer all responsibility for administering disaster assistance to Houston residents to the Texas GLO. • In the letter, the Texas GLO offered the City the option to negotiate to keep 4 of its 10 programs with reduced funding if the City agreed with the option within 1 week from the date of the offer.
+The letter notified the City that it was drafting amendment 7 to the State's action plan, which upon approval by HUD, would eliminate all City funding and transfer all responsibility for administering disaster assistance to Houston residents to the Texas GLO.
+In the letter, the Texas GLO offered the City the option to negotiate to keep 424 of its 10 programs with reduced funding if the City agreed with the option within 1 week from the date of the offer.
 It noted that the City had showed meaningful progress with these four programs.
-July 8, 2020 • The City filed a petition for a temporary restraining order to stop the Texas GLO breach of contract.
-July 22, 2020 The court issued an order and temporary injunction after finding that the City would likely succeed on the merits of its claims.
-The temporary injunction prohibited the Texas GLO from submitting action plan amendment 7 to HUD and taking and processing any new applications that were not consistent with the City's action plans.
-July 27, 2020 • The Texas GLO appealed to the Third Court of Appeals, Austin, TX, which upheld the temporary injunction.
-August 5, 2020 The Texas GLO filed for a petition for a writ of mandamus to the Texas Supreme Court.
+July 8, 2020 The City filed a petition for a temporary restraining order to stop the Texas GLO breach of contract. ^{25 26} July 22, 2020 The court issued an order and temporary injunction after finding that the City would likely succeed on the merits of its claims.27 The temporary injunction prohibited the Texas GLO from submitting action plan amendment 7 to HUD and taking and processing any new applications that were not consistent with the City's action plans.
+July 27, 2020 • The Texas GLO appealed to the Third Court of Appeals, Austin, TX, 28 which upheld the temporary injunction.
+August 5, 2020 The Texas GLO filed for a petition for a writ of mandamus to the Texas Supreme Court.29

-&lt;sup>24 The four programs were Multifamily Rental, Homebuyer Assistance, Planning, and Public Services.
+24 The four programs were Multifamily Rental, Homebuyer Assistance, Planning, and Public Services.

-&lt;sup>25 District Court of Travis County, TX, D-1-GN-20-003520
+25 District Court of Travis County, TX, D-1-GN-20-003520

-As of July 15, 2021, the litigation documents in appendix B could be found on the Legislative Reference Library of Texas website at
+26 As of July 15, 2021, the litigation documents in appendix B could be found on the Legislative Reference Library of Texas website at https://lrl.texas.gov/currentissues/clips/resultsLink.cfm?clipID=356003&headline=Houston%2C%20GLO%20ag ree%20to%20delay%20Harvey%20housing%20takeover%20pending%20a%20new%20deal%20on%20funds.

-$\frac{https://lrl.texas.gov/currentissues/clips/resultsLink.cfm?clipID=356003\&headline=Houston\%2C\%20GLO\%20agree\%20to\%20delay\%20Harvey\%20housing\%20takeover\%20pending\%20a\%20new\%20deal\%20on\%20funds.$

-&lt;sup>27 District Court of Travis County, TX, D-1-GN-20-003520
+27 District Court of Travis County, TX, D-1-GN-20-003520

-&lt;sup>28 Third Court of Appeals, Austin, TX, NO. 03-20-00376-CV
+28 Third Court of Appeals, Austin, TX, NO. 03-20-00376-CV

-&lt;sup>29 Petition for Writ of Mandamus NO. 20-0609
+29 Petition for Writ of Mandamus NO. 20-0609

-August 21, 2020 The Court of Appeals' ruling was overturned by the Texas Supreme Court, which reversed the injunction and allowed the Texas GLO to submit its action plan amendment 7 to HUD. • The Texas GLO submitted action plan amendment 7 to HUD for review and approval.
+August 21, 2020 The Court of Appeals' ruling was overturned by the Texas Supreme Court,30 which reversed the injunction and allowed the Texas GLO to submit its action plan amendment 7 to HUD. • The Texas GLO submitted action plan amendment 7 to HUD for review and approval.

-&lt;sup>30 Order on Petition on Writ of Mandamus NO. 20-0609
+30 Order on Petition on Writ of Mandamus NO. 20-0609